Ownwn/Ownwn/README.md

 # Owen

-I'm a second-year student interested in FOSS, cybersecurity and AI.
+I'm a second-year student interested in FOSS, cybersecurity and general tech.

 I'm skilled in Java, Kotlin and Javascript, and am currently learning Typescript and C++.
 I've recently learnt React, and have rewritten [Personal Site](https://github.com/Ownwn/PersonalSite) in it.